TomHarrop/atol-reference-data/README.md

 ## To Do:

-The BUSCO datasets use up >1M files, so they will have to go into separate S3 buckets.
-OMG.
+The BUSCO datasets use up >1M files, so they may have to go into separate S3 buckets.

 Probably best to write a workflow for downloading this reference data.